Skip to main content

 Our template provides a starting point for creating your own agenda.

-For more guidance on church business plans and so much more, we would love for you to check out our website for articles about risk management, church marketing strategies, and the best church management software
+For more guidance on church business plans and so much more, we would love for you to check out our website for articles about risk management, church marketing strategies, and the best free church management software